oacar/enm_package/README.md

 http://current.geneontology.org/annotations/sgd.gaf.gz
 ```

 The Rmarkdown and Jupyter notebooks under `notebooks` directory can be used to create the figures in the paper.
-The html files for those notebooks are shared under `reports_done` folder.
-A rerun of snakemake pipeline will create `html` files to `reports` folder.
+The html files for those notebooks are shared under `processed_notebooks_figures` folder.
+A rerun of snakemake pipeline will create `html` and `ipynb` files to `reports` folder.

 To re-create the figures/reports starting from raw data, first create a conda environment and install snakemake: